-Providers are paid by a managed care entity or entities for services that are included in the state's contract with the entity.

-Specify how providers are paid for the services (if any) not included in the state's contract with managed care entities.
+Providers are paid by entity. y a managed care entity or entities for services that are included in the state's contract with the Specify how provider entities. rs are paid for the services (if any) not included in the state's contract with managed care

-c.
+- c.
 Supplemental or Enhanced Payments.
 Section 1902(a)(30) requires that payments for services be consistent with efficiency, economy, and quality of care.
 Section 1903(a)(1) provides for Federal financial participation to states for expenditures for services under an approved state plan/waiver.
 Specify whether supplemental or enhanced payments are made.
-Select one:

-No. The state does not make supplemental or enhanced payments for waiver services.
+Select one: - No. The state does not make supplemental or enhanced payments for waiver services. - Yes.

-Yes.
 The state makes supplemental or enhanced payments for waiver services.